 If you are physically dependent on crack cocaine, it doesn’t have to mean you are an addict…but you are playing with fire.
 Here is what physical addiction to crack looks like and how what you can do about it.

-Treatment and rehabilitation options for crack addiction, plus learn how to help a crack addict.
-More here.
+Treatment and rehabilitation options for crack addiction, with a full explanation of addiction as a brain disorder.
+Plus, learn how to help a loved one who is struggling.

 The U.S. National Survey on Drug Use and Health has found that about 8.6 million citizens aged 12+ have admitted to using crack.
 But, what does the typical person using crack cocaine look like?
 This infographic is based on trusted governmental statistics and can answer your questions.
 Check it out!